boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 Whether host-to-network, network-to-host, or both policies are included in a throughput advice is deployment specific.
 All these combinations are supported in this document.

 Also, one or more throughput advice instances may be returned for a given traffic direction.
 Each of these instances may cover a specific traffic category.

-The document leverages existing technologies for configuring policies in provider networks. {{sec-overview}} provides a brief overview of how inbound policies are enforced in ingress network nodes.
-The reader may refer to {{?RFC2697}}, {{?RFC2698}}, and {{?RFC4115}} for examples of how various combinations of Committed Information Rate (CIR), Committed Burst Size (CBS), Excess Information Rate (EIR), Excess Burst Size (EBS), Peak Information Rate (PIR), and Peak Burst Size (PBS) are used for policing.
-Typically:

-* A Single-Rate, Three-Color Marker {{?RFC2697}} uses CIR, CBS, and EBS.
-* A Dual-Rate, Three-Color Marker {{?RFC2698}} uses CIR, CBS, PIR, and PBS.
-Note that when implemented with {{?RFC4115}}, it allows for a better handling of in-profile traffic (refer to {{Section 1 of ?RFC4115}} for more details).
+Examples of such instances are discussed in {{sec-ex}}.

-Sample uses of the advice are listed in {{sec-samples}}.
+Sample uses of the advice by applications are listed in {{sec-samples}}.

 In order to ease mapping with specific signaling mechanims, allow for future extensions, and ensure consistent use of the advice, a new IANA registry is created in {{sec-iana}}.